petartotev/PT_Demo_MySQL/README.md

 ✅ This will create new COLUMN `ExtractedEventId` and auto-fill values from COLUMN `JsonDetails`.

-4. Try to insert the same row from step 2
+4. Try to INSERT the same row from step 2:

+❌ ERROR: Error Code: 1062.
+Duplicate entry '363636' for key 'MyEvent.idx_unique_eventid'

 ## Known Issues